pbaker321/PeterBakerPortfolio/README.md

     - Any missing Information, the form will not submit and the required field will be flagged.

 10. As a User I want to be able to go to the developers social media.
+    -Social media links on the footer, with icons.

 ### Bugs